tanaikech/ggsrun/help/README.md

 $ ggsrun d -sa credentials.json -i root -l
 ~~~

-By this, the metadata of all files in Google Drive of Service Account can be retrieved.
+**By this, the metadata of all files and folders in Google Drive of Service Account can be retrieved.**

 #### 2. Download files